A Teichmuller space for negatively curved surfaces: Introduction

 \section{Introduction}

 Classical Teichm\"uller space for a surface $\Sigma$ of genus $g>1$ has two manifestations: one is as a connected component of the space of homomorphisms of the fundamental group $\pi_1(\Sigma)$ to $SL(2,\R)$, up to conjugation.
 The other is the space of metrics of constant negative curvature $-1$ up to diffeomorphism isotopic to the identity.
-The link is provided by uniformization -- the action of $\pi_1(\Sigma)$ on the universal covering of $\Sigma$, the upper half-plane.
-In this article we hope to demonstrate these two facets where we replace $SL(2,\R)$ by $SL(\infty,\R)$, interpreted as the group of Hamiltonian diffeomorphisms of the symplectic manifold $T^*S^1\cong S^1\times \R$.
+The link is provided by uniformization -- the action of $\pi_1(\Sigma)$ on the universal covering of $\Sigma$, the upper half-plane $SL(2,\R)/SO(2)$.

-Any Riemannian metric on $\Sigma$ of negative, but not necessarily constant, curvature defines a homomorphism to $SL(\infty,\R)$ through the action of $\pi_1(\Sigma)$ on the space of oriented geodesics of its universal covering.
-These representations carry information about the metric, for example the length of closed geodesics, furthermore Ricci flow techniques \cite{Ham} show that all such homomorphisms are connected to a uniformizing representation.
-Our aim is to investigate whether this geometrical origin exhausts a connected component of the space of representations and, by comparison with the situation for $SL(n,\R)$, what the structure of this space might be.
+Now $SL(2,\R)$ acts also on the space of oriented geodesics in the hyperbolic plane.
+This is diffeomorphic to $S^1\times \R$ and the action preserves the standard symplectic form.
+Moreover this symplectic structure holds for the space of geodesics for the universal covering of {\it any} compact surface with variable negative curvature and gives representations of $\pi_1(\Sigma)$ in the infinite-dimensional group $\Ham(S^1\times \R)$ of Hamiltonian diffeomorphisms of $S^1\times \R$.
+These homomorphisms carry information about the metric -- by Crofton's formula they give the length of closed geodesics, and hence by Otal's theorem \cite{Otal} on the marked length spectrum, they define the isometry class.

+The first part of this paper gives a construction of the symplectic connection which defines this representation and transforms naturally under diffeomorphisms.
+In the second part we offer an approach to a moduli space of such connections which parallels the so-called Hitchin components of representations in $SL(n,\R)$ in terms of differentials of various degrees on $\Sigma$ with a fixed complex structure.